About Us

 “Let me exhort and conjure you, never to suffer an invasion of your political constitution, however minute the instance may appear, to pass by, without a determined, persevering resistance.”
 Junius

-Safeguarding our democracy is the responsibility of each one of us, not “someone else’s job”!
+Safeguarding our democracy is the responsibility of each one of us; it’s not someone else’s job!

-Section 1 is dedicated to helping us recognize, combat and reverse democratic backsliding wherever and however it is occuring in our society, and to promote the core values – the “fundamentals” – of a liberal constitutional democracy or, as Section 1 of the Canadian Charter of Rights and Freedoms calls it, a truly “free and democratic society”.
+Section 1 is dedicated to helping us recognize, combat and reverse democratic backsliding wherever and however it is occuring in our society, and to elucidate and promote the essential principles – the “fundamentals” – of a liberal constitutional democracy or, as Section 1 of the Canadian Charter of Rights and Freedoms calls it, a truly “free and democratic society”.

 We operate as think-tank, convening conferences and commissioning research and writing, as educators, focusing on the essential content of an education for liberal democratic citizenship, and as public interest advocates for the cause of a liberal democratic civic culture.